simongarton/AdventOfCode/readme.md

 ## 2024

+## Day 3:  Mull it over

+Parse a string - no, wait, six strings (:facepalm) - looking for valid calculations inside garbage text.
+Severe bruising on leg following kicking myself for not having learned regex.
+Then got stuck on part 2 until I realised I cannot treat the strings individually.
+That was evil for day 3, Eric.
+We were saying day 2 was disappointingly easy ...

 ## Day 2:  Red-Nosed Reports

 Server crashed several times while trying to get puzzle and submit answers :rofl